Looking for the most comprehensive list of national parks in the movies?

 While the Star Wars franchise wins the battle of which science fiction enterprise (I’m sorry folks, I just can’t help myself!) made the most money, it was the Star Trek franchise which predicted more future technologies.

-These include: tablets, tractor beams, tricorders, flip communicators, wearable badge communicators, cloaking devices and voice interface computers to name a few.
+These include: tablets, tractor beams, big screen displays, tricorders, flip communicators, real-time universal translators, teleconferencing, wearable badge communicators, cloaking devices and voice interface computers to name a few.

-And, let’s not forget that Star Trek is the only science fiction film franchise to have a real astronaut–90 year old William Shatner.
+And, let’s not forget that Star Trek is the only science fiction film franchise to have a real astronaut–William Shatner.

 Maine | National Parks in the Movies